skillcraft-io/sc-activity-feed/README.md

 Theres many ways this could be used.
 Let me know how you use it.

-### Plugin does not provide any interface forms/widgets.
-Its use is geared to developers to streamline thier own projects.
+### Plugins use is geared to developers to streamline projects.
+A dashboard widget for admin provided.

 ## Requirements

 - Botble core 7.1.0 or higher.
-- Skillcraft Core 1.2.0 or higher
+- Skillcraft Core (sc-core) 2.0.0 or higher

 **Installation**

+Be sure to first disabled "activity-feed" and update to "sc-core" before installing plugin.

 1. Download the plugin
 2. Extract the downloaded file and upload the extracted folder to the `platform/plugins` directory.